PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Empty Statement
   A statement that consists of only a semicolon `;`.
 It does nothing and is often referred to as a {term}`null statement`.
 Empty statements are used where the syntax requires a statement, but the contents are optionally not required, to provide an empty body to a `for` or `while` loop, or to carry a label at the end of a compound statement.

+Encapsulation
+  The enforcement of abstraction by mechanisms that prevent access to implementation details of an object, or a group of objects, except through a well-defined {term}`interface`.
+C++ enforces encapsulation of private and proteced members of a class as long as users do not violate the type system using casts.

 Entity
   The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, and namespaces.